nlzh/ILIAS/Modules/StudyProgramme/ROADMAP.md

 # ilStudyProgrammeIndividualPlanTableGUI
 * fetchData passes a _reference_ to $plan into applyToSubTreeNodes; this is quite implicit and might be amended by a catamorphic "requestFromSubTreeNodes"?!

+# Construction of ilStudyProgrammeAssignment and ilStudyProgrammeProgress
+* "Correctness by Construction": The properies should go in the constructor of the classes; maybe we can also get rid of one or the other mutator?